-- Removal of pupil to a good neighbour room - A verbal reprimand and reminder of the expectations of behaviour - Setting of written tasks such as an account of their behaviour - Expecting work to be completed at home, or at break or lunchtime - Detention/Referral at break or lunchtime, or after school - Loss of privileges for instance, the loss of a prized responsibility - School-based community service, such as tidying a classroom - Referring the pupil to a senior member of staff - Letter or phone call home to parents - Agreeing a behaviour contract - Putting a pupil 'on report' - Removal of the pupil from the classroom for a specified number of lessons (within the curriculum team) - Internal suspension - Suspension - Permanent exclusions, in the most serious of circumstances
+- Removal of pupil to a buddy room - A verbal reprimand and reminder of the expectations of behaviour - Setting of written tasks such as an account of their behaviour - Expecting work to be completed at home, or at break or lunchtime - Detention/Referral at break or lunchtime, or after school - Loss of privileges for instance, the loss of a prized responsibility - School-based community service, such as tidying a classroom - Referring the pupil to a senior member of staff - Letter or phone call home to parents - Agreeing a behaviour contract - Putting a pupil 'on report' - Removal of the pupil from the classroom for a specified number of lessons (within the curriculum team) - Internal suspension - Suspension - Permanent exclusions, in the most serious of circumstances

 Personal circumstances of the pupil will be taken into account when choosing sanctions and decisions will be made on a case-by-case basis, but with regard to the impact on perceived fairness.
+SEN reasonable adjustments will always be applied through review of the student passport.